CIC Student Guide Online

 Printing a File

-Choose Print from the Office menu.
-Quick Print allows users to print one complete copy of their document to the lab printer.
-Print lets them specify which pages and how many copies they want to print.
+Choose Print from the File menu.
+Print allows users to print one complete copy of their document to the lab printer.
+You can also specify how many copies you want to print.

 The Home menu contains options for formatting text and paragraphs.
 To change the font or to place text in bold, italicized, or underlined type, highlight the text you want to change, then select the changes you want to make in the Font and Paragraph button groups.